AlibabaCloudDocs/icms_mqtt/intl.en-US/Console User Guide/Instance management.md

     **Note:**

     -   The upgraded configuration of a Basic Edition instance takes effect in real time.
-The upgrade of an Enterprise Platinum Edition instance must be performed by a technical engineer of AliwareMQ for IoT.
+The upgrade of an Enterprise Platinum Edition instance must be performed by a technical engineer of MQ for MQTT.
 The upgrade may take some time and does not affect service operation.

     -   Instance downgrading takes effect in real time.
 Note that refunds are unavailable for downgrades, so we recommend that you downgrade configuration near the end of a billing cycle.

     -   Cross-version downgrading is not supported.
 That is, the Basic Edition configuration cannot be changed to the Enterprise Platinum Edition, and vice versa.

-## Perform instance O&M { .section}
+## Perform instance O&M {#section_ix7_beb_ips .section}

 You can view instance statistics during the instance runtime, including the message sending and receiving TPS, subscriptions, and client connections.
 You can set the instance alarm function to monitor instance usage in real time.

-## View instance statistics { .section}
+## View instance statistics {#section_rxy_2mt_dx3 .section}

 1. In the left-side navigation pane, choose **Instances**.